-The driver is not a true background task, only the serial communication is.
+The driver is not a true background task, only the serial communications are.
 Thus, the driver function must be called frequently.
 There are two potential problems if the driver function is not called frequently enough.
-The receive buffer could be overrun, thus, the entire packet would be corrupted.
+The receive buffer could be overrun, which means the entire packet would be corrupted.
 Another problem is unacceptable interbyte space during slave to master transmissions.
-To be safe, ensure the driver function is called at least four times for every byte.
+To be safe, insure the driver function is called at least four times for every byte.
 The driver function will execute very quickly if there is no action required.